codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the Buffalo say to his little boy when he dropped him off at school?
-Bison.
+Why couldn't the lifeguard save the hippie?
+He was too far out, man.

 ## Daily Trivia

-How many bits make up the significand portion of a single precision floating point number?
+What vulnerability ranked #1 on the OWASP Top 10 in 2013?
- 1. 23
+ 1. Insecure Direct Object References
- 2. 8
+ 2. Injection
- 3. 53
+ 3. Broken Authentication
- 4. 15
+ 4. Cross-Site Scripting

 <details>
   <summary>Answer</summary>
-  23
+  Injection
 </details>